 Undergraduate courses begin on the first of each month.
 You must register and pay by the 10th of the month to start your course on the 1st of the next month.

-You can withdraw from a course with no academic penalty within the first 30 days of the course.
+You can withdraw from a course with no academic penalty within the first 30 days of the course and it will not appear on your transcript.
 Withdrawals after this time will result in a grade of “W” (Withdrawal) on your transcript.
 Courses with a “W” grade are not included in your GPA.

 You may not withdraw from a course in the following situations